Skip to main content

 - Novel software that creates a new market.

 In these scenarios, Google Ads will have limited scale.
 Meta Ads can play a crucial role in educating the market, creating familiarity, and building the initial demand that will eventually turn into search queries.
 Here, Meta is not a replacement for search, but a prerequisite for it.
-This is a core part of building your brand's Source Footprint for AI visibility.

-2. You have strong creative and a compelling point of view
+2. You have strong creative and a compelling point of view.

 Meta is a creative-driven platform.
 B2B campaigns often fail because they are visually boring and conversationally flat.
 Corporate wallpaper with empty messaging gets ignored.